-The updating quality of the Department's and programme's site and electronic presence is not at the level that is should be and the completeness of the sites, especially for the English version, is not satisfactory.
+The updating quality of the Department's and programme site and electronic presence is not at the level that is should be and the completeness of the sites, especially for the English version, is not satisfactory.
 The information obtained from the satisfaction surveys by the students and the graduates is very limited.
 The EEAP became aware of some concerns that students and teaching staff expressed with the electronic platform delivery of courses (eClass) and the lack of appropriate mechanisms for electronic management and administration of distance education.
-Key Performance Indicators should be presented for several years (since 2018); the information should be analysed annually and targets for improvement in the future should be established.
+Key Performance Indicators should be presented for several years (since 2018); The information should be analysed annually, and targets should be established for improvement in the future.